aiplan4eu/unified-planning/docs/showcases/06-automated-experiment.md

 - Recording visual observations, such as possible breakage area or type of failure
 - Disposing the pouch

 Manually handling the overall procedure is a very intensive task, which may employ many people for entire days.
 Moreover, the robotic arm requires being re-programmed every time a change in the procedure is to be applied.
-The objective of the Automated Experiment Design Domain is to automatize the test procedures, so as to increase flexibility and efficiency of the system.
-In particualar, the TSB aims at:

-The main goal is to demonstrate the effectiveness of AI planning technology integrated with robotics solutions in delivering a high number of robotics procedures for the various use-cases reducing manual operations and planning that currently limit flexibility and efficiency of the system.
-Moreover,  we would like to empower non-robotics-experts (i.e., P&G lab users) to be able to customise, adapt, and change the course of the robotics procedures, using natural interfaces.
+The main goal of the Automated Experiment Design Domain TSB is to demonstrate the effectiveness of AI planning technology integrated with robotics solutions in delivering a high number of robotics procedures for the various use-cases, while reducing manual operations and planning that currently limit flexibility and efficiency of the system.
+Moreover, the TSB aims at empowering non-robotics-experts to be able to customise, adapt, and change the course of the robotics procedures, using natural interfaces.

-- Increasing flexibility by facilitating the definition of testing procedures without the need for hard-coding them
-- Reducing time and resources needed for the development of testing procedures, by providing an intuitive platform usable also to non-specialits
-- Facilitating the cooperation of the robotic arm with human operators, during test execution

 ![ExoMars rover](img/rover_exomars.jpg)